dimitri-nicolo/calico/v2.2/getting-started/bare-metal/installation/index.md

 canonical_url: https://docs.tigera.io/v2.2/getting-started/bare-metal/installation/
 ---

-You can use any of the following methods to install Felix on bare metal.
+You will need to install calicoctl and configure it to connect to your etcd datastore.

 - [Binary](binary): Install Felix as a binary.